 - Heinrich Wilhelm Schultz, The Cleanser.

-The Serpent, a reptile of intellect and utter intelligence, whose bite is significant and worthy of a praise, for it does not halt its own stampede once it has latched on to its variable host.
+The Serpent is a reptile of intellect and utter intelligence, whose bite is significant and worthy of a praise, for it does not halt its own stampede once it has latched on to its variable host.
 Its poison harbors the toxins of an elegance that deprives its subject of life, of the essence to hold within the desires and longings of passion and fervency.
 Hold not its rattling, constant rebounding, nor its fangs and talons of oppression, nor its defined and riveted textures of delight and delicacies.
-Once it grasps your soul, it does not remove itself from the victim.
+Once it grasps your soul, it does not remove itself from its victim.